Garrett Scott

-Garrett Scott (born November 14, 1991) is a former American football offensive tackle.
-He was drafted by the Seattle Seahawks in the sixth round of the 2014 NFL Draft.
+Garrett Scott (born November 14, 1991) is an American former football offensive tackle.
+He was selected by the Seattle Seahawks in the sixth round of the 2014 NFL draft.
 He played college football at Marshall.

 Professional career

-2014 NFL Draft

-Scott was selected with the 199th overall pick in the 6th round of the 2014 NFL Draft by the Seattle Seahawks.
+Scott was selected with the 199th overall pick in the sixth round of the 2014 NFL draft by the Seattle Seahawks.

-Seattle Seahawks

 On May 22, 2014, Scott signed a rookie contract with the Seahawks.
 However, he was released the next day as a result of a rare heart condition.
 Despite being cut by the Seahawks, Scott was still paid his $100,000 signing bonus in full.